- You want to plant a tree or shrub.

 Have you noticed that a weak tree or branch risks damaging your home’s service loop?

 Your service loop consists of three twisted wires connecting the distribution line to your home.
 These lines generally enter your home through a service mast topped with a gooseneck, and they are usually attached to the wall by a spool rack.

 If you are a homeowner and want to avoid power outages and costly repairs, it’s in your interest to make sure there aren’t any trees or branches that could fall or lean on your service loop.

 Whenever strong winds, freezing rain or wet snow causes a tree or branch to fall onto a service loop, the service mast or spool rack runs the greatest risk of being damaged.
 These components belong to you: it will be up to you to repair any damage and pay the costs.

 In addition, major weather events can cause numerous outages and major damage.
 In such cases, Hydro-Québec’s first priority is to restore power to as many customers as possible.
 Repairing individual service loops is one of the last steps in restoring electricity service.
 In the event that one of your own components, like a service mast or spool rack, is damaged, Hydro-Québec will not be able to restore your connection until you have had the necessary repairs done.

-What to do when a tree or branches risk damaging your service loop
+What to do when a tree or branch risks damaging your service loop

 - If the tree belongs to you, you are responsible.
 If it poses a risk, it’s up to you to rectify the situation.

 Warning: Tree pruning and felling are dangerous activities, especially when there are power lines nearby.
-Make sure you get a qualified arborist to do this work./li>
+Make sure you get a qualified arborist to do this work.

 - If the tree doesn’t belong to you, notify the owner of the risk it poses.